-Organizations conducting projects and research for EPA that generate, compile, or use environmental data are required to establish and implement a quality system.
-Grantees and cooperators describe their quality systems in two formal documents, the Quality Management Plan and the Quality Assurance Project Plan.
+Organizations funded by EPA that generate, compile, or use existing environmental data are required to establish and implement a quality system.
+Typically, grantees and cooperators describe their own quality systems in two formal documents, a Quality Management Plan and a Quality Assurance Project Plan.
 These plans must be approved by EPA prior to the start of monitoring or data analysis activities.
 See the Chesapeake Bay Program Office Grant and Cooperative Agreement Guidance for additional information.

-Data quality is systematically checked at each stage of production using quality control samples.
-In addition, quality assurance staff conduct on-site audits and monitor laboratory performance on inter-laboratory split samples, reference samples and blind audit samples.
+Water quality data are systematically checked at each stage of production using quality control samples.
+In addition, quality assurance staff conduct on-site audits and monitor performance on inter-laboratory split samples, reference samples and blind audit samples.
 When submitted, data must pass over 160 automated checks prior to being accepted into the Chesapeake Environmental Data Repository.